8ctopus/sciter-dialogs/README.md

 ```
 <script type="module">

-import {showDialog} from "src/dialog.js";
+import {dialogs} from "src/dialogs.js";

-let value = showDialog("question", "Do you want to update widget?", "yes no cancel");
+let value = dialogs.show("question", "Do you want to update widget?", "yes no cancel");

 ```

 # todo